Taking advantage of noise in quantum reservoir computing: Results

 A practical criterion to decide when noise can be used to improve the performance of QRC is provided in Table~\ref{tab:optimal_fidelity}, which shows the averaged fidelity between the output noisy state $\rho$ and the noiseless state $\ket{\psi}$ for the circuits subjected to an amplitude damping noise with different values of the error probability.
 The number of gates has been chosen to be as large as possible provided that the noisy reservoirs outperform the noiseless ones.
-These results imply that when the fidelity is greater than $0.96$, the noisy reservoirs outperform the noiseless ones at QML tasks, and accordingly the noise should \textit{not} be corrected.
+These results imply that when the fidelity is greater than $0.96$, the noisy reservoirs outperform the noiseless ones at the QML task, and accordingly the noise should \textit{not} be corrected.
 Finally, also notice that for $p=0.0001$ the fidelity is always higher than $0.96$, and thus the performance of the noisy QRs is always higher or equal than their noiseless counterparts.
+Table \ref{tab:optimal_fidelity} also shows that the number of gates needed to outperform the noiseless reservoirs is of the order of 100 quantum gates, which corresponds to an average circuit depth of 10-15 gates.
+Recently, there have been multiple applications of quantum machine learning algorithms using shallow quantum circuits of similar depth.
+In particular, multiple shallow quantum neural networks have been combined to solve six benchmark classification problems in Ref. \cite{Qnet}.
+Also, a hybrid quantum-classical graph neural network, which used quantum circuits of depth$<$10, was developed for particle track reconstruction in particle acceleration experiments \cite{hybridGNN}.
+Finally, in Ref. \cite{quantumDatasets}, the authors propose the design of quantum datasets for quantum machine learning tasks, where the classification label is encoded in the amount of entanglement of the quantum states.
+Their results shows that the quantum datasets are successfully implemented with circuit depth smaller than 7.
+Therefore, quantum circuits with depths of 10-15 gates can provide useful applications in various domains.
+This is the regime where the amplitude damping noise provides an advantage over noiseless quantum circuits in our setting, which suggests that this type of noise may be beneficial to other quantum machine learning tasks.
+The extension of this analysis to other applications, such as time series forecasting, will be explored in future works.

 A second conclusion from the comparison among plots in Fig.~\ref{fig:1} is that the behavior for depolarizing and the phase damping channels is significantly different than for the amplitude damping one.
 In the former cases, the performance of the noisy reservoirs is always worse than that of the noiseless one, even for small error probabilities.